chrisstina/mailchecker/README.md

 The module checks mailboxes once in an indicated period of time.

 - The module adapts [POP3 client](https://github.com/lianxh/node-pop3) to work with mailboxes.
-- Processed message ids are stored in an embedded [JSON database](https://github.com/Belphemur/node-json-db) so emails don't get parsed twice.
+- Processed message ids are stored in an [knex-compatible database](http://knexjs.org) so emails don't get parsed twice.
 - Message parsing is done by the [Nodemailer mailparser](https://nodemailer.com/extras/mailparser/) module.

 ## Usage

 In order to start receiving messages from a mailbox you need to call the `start` method of the `mailchecker` module along with the mailbox credentials.

 Each mailbox you pass will get checked with an indicated frequency, default is `10000ms`.
 The number of new messages returned in each iteration is limited to 5 by default.